-The Simulator presently consists of twelve interactive colour graphics terminal for students use, together with a set of instructor's terminal through which exercises may be selected, system malfunctions injected or parameters changed, and individual student performance assessed.
+The Simulator presently consists of twelve interactive colour graphics terminal for students use, together with a set of instructor''s terminal through which exercises may be ed, system malfunctions injected or parameters changed, and individual student performance assessed.

 During the operation of the simulator, current values of the system variables such as rate of flow, temps, pressures and valve state are displayed on the student interactive terminal together with the associated mimic diagram of the cargo handling system.
 Exercises are normally run in real time, but facilities are provided to enable forward skip, recording and playback.